 The website development process includes two elements: frontend and backend development.

 Front-end development deals with building the client-side of the website, that users can interact with.
 The designs that have been created in the previous website development stages are turned into elements of the website, animations, and interactive effects.
 The frontend development team integrates all the necessary functions and makes sure that the website is responsive, user-friendly, and works well on all kinds of devices.

 Back-end development sets up the interaction between the user-side and server-side of the website.
 The back-end developers are responsible for the business logic, database management, working with the server, and other tasks, according to the objectives of the website.

 Testing is one of the unmissable stages of the website development process as well.
-There should be a series of tests to eliminate the possible bugs.
+There should be a series of tests to eliminate the possible bugs in the built MVP.
 The quality assurance team needs to check all the links, forms, scripts, etc. Also, it is necessary to make sure that the site is functioning correctly and smoothly, to check its usability, compatibility, and performance.

 After the website has been thoroughly tested and checked, and the quality assurance team gave its approval, it is time to upload the data to the server.
 When all the files have been uploaded, make another, final test, in order to make sure that everything works correctly.